 Celebrating 34 Years Since Our First Date

-Happy Valentine’s Day to all of you wonderful people out there.
+Happy Valentine’s Day to all of you wonderful couples out there.
 It seems quite fitting to be writing about marriage on Valentine’s Day.
 In three days, hubs and I will celebrate thirty-four years since our first date.
-So, we usually combine both celebrations, opting for something different each year depending on our work schedules.
+We usually combine both celebrations, opting for something different each year depending on our work schedules.

-A few months went by, in which I kept hearing how wonderful this person was, from co-workers, and how I should date him.
-It took a while before I realized this person was the same person I already had my eye on.
+A few months went by, in which I kept hearing how wonderful this particular man was, from co-workers, and how I should date him.
+It took a while before I realized this man was the same person I already had my eye on.
 Once it clicked, I considered what to do about “bumping” into him, getting to know him better, or just, basically, asking him out on a date.
 As you know, I am not the most patient of persons!

 I Met The Man I’m Gonna Marry

-For three days before Valentine’s Day in 1987, I tried diligently to “bump” into him.
-I had decided that I would walk into his office and just flat out ask him out.
+For three working days before Valentine’s Day in 1987, I tried diligently to “bump” into him.
+I had decided that I would walk into his office and just flat out ask him to my place for dinner.
 But every time I walked by his office, he was either on the phone or there was someone meeting with him.
 I left work each evening disheartened at my failed attempts.

-I had already made plans to drive to visit my momma for the weekend, so I gave myself the weekend off and headed out.
-When I arrived, she was making lunch.
-And so, I joined in helping her, thus giving me something to do to keep mind off my racing thoughts.
+I had already made plans to drive south to visit my momma for the weekend.
+I needed time to think, or better yet strategize, so I eagerly headed out.
+When I arrived, she was making lunch, and I joined in helping her.
+I was happy to have something to do to keep my mind off my racing thoughts.
 We chatted and caught up on life since we saw each other last, and then I told her, “Momma, I’ve met the man I’m going to marry.”